 Senior Tee Age -How Old To Hit From Senior Tees

-The entry-level age to play senior tees is 55 years, and the benchmark age is 70 years.
-Moving up or making a leap on the golf course may be one of the most intimidating factors, especially when you have no idea which tee box to start playing.
+Moving up or making a leap on the golf course may be one of the most intimidating factors, especially when you have no idea which tee box to start playing golf from.

 Initially, the age rule determined the start option for golfers when they move from the practicing area to the real golf course.
-Today, a golfer’s playing skills decide from which tee they wish to play, and no rule determines a player’s starting base.
+Today, a golfer’s playing skills decide from which tee box they wish to play, and no rule determines a player’s starting base.

-Golfers from 0 (scratch golfers) to 7.9 handicaps fall in Category A and usually play blue, gold or black; those with handicaps over 8.0 play from Senior (white) and beginners with a high handicap from a forward tee (green or yellow).
+Golfers from 0 (scratch golfers) to 7.9 handicaps fall in Category A and usually play blue, gold or black; those with handicaps over 8.0 play from Senior (white) and beginners with a high handicap from a forward tee box (green or yellow).

 Senior Tees

 Now players can switch to senior tee boxes any time they want but based on their handicap and the driving distance.
-But, can a player move up to senior tee from a back tee and compete against someone with a higher handicap in a competition?
+But, can a player move up to senior tee box from a back tee box and compete against someone with a higher handicap in a competition?

 The answer is ‘NO.’ This would clearly result in unfair competition.
-A professional player who plays the back (black, blue or gold) tee has a comparative advantage against a player with a higher handicap player with a senior (white) tee.
+A professional player who plays the back (black, blue or gold) tee box has a comparative advantage against a player with a higher handicap player with a senior tee.

 However, a player can switch from front (red) tees to senior tees if they’re sure they can hit the ball from a farther distance.